Norwegian heavy water sabotage: Plutonium production

-Although the most common isotope of uranium, uranium-238 (^{238}U), can be used as secondary fissile material in hydrogen (fusion) bombs, it cannot be used as the primary fissile material for an atomic (fission-only) bomb. ^{238}U can be used to produce ^{239}Pu through the fission of ^{235}U, which produces neutrons (some of which will be absorbed by ^{238}U, creating ^{239}U).
+Although the most common isotope of uranium, uranium-238 (^{238}U), can be used as secondary fissionable material in hydrogen (fusion) bombs, it cannot be used as the primary fissile material for an atomic (fission-only) bomb. ^{238}U can be used to produce ^{239}Pu through the fission of ^{235}U, which produces neutrons (some of which will be absorbed by ^{238}U, creating ^{239}U).
 The ^{239}U will decay after a few days, turning into weapons-usable ^{239}Pu.

 The Germans found that a chain reaction could not be sustained if graphite was used as a moderator, and abandoned it.
 Unaware that this was due to impurities, they did not test ultra-pure graphite (which would have been suitable).
 Instead, they settled on a heavy-water-based reactor design.
 A heavy-water-moderated nuclear reactor could be used for nuclear-fission research and, ultimately, to breed the plutonium with which a bomb could be made.